xnhp0320/prefix_lookup_mc/README.md

 Notes:

-	This lookup engine utilizes the SSE instructions.
+	*This lookup engine utilizes the SSE instructions.
 	Please fix the Makefile the compile options: -msse4.* acorrding to your own machine configuration.

+	*USE_MM will ultize the page coloring technique and huge page to optimize the lookup performance. you need to turn on the huge page features before using it. check the mm.* for details.